Code-Institute-Submissions/stellaexp-first-stream/README.md

 My UX process was to acertain what a user would expect to see from a restaurant website.
 I started by researching what similar restaurants included on their websites and constructed some wireframes based on my research and knowledge.

-The website was aimed at a fictional audience, who are interested in Indian food, with a particular focus on vegetarian and vegan cuisine, with a green ethos.
-The website should mainly be an information platform, with the restaurants location, and a booking form that submits for a specified number of people.
+The website was aimed at a fictional audience, who are interested in Indian style food, with a particular focus on vegetarian and vegan cuisine.
+The main ethos of the business was to be green and ethically focused - the design of the website was based around this.

+The website should mainly be an information platform, with the location and a booking form that submits for a specified number of people.
 It was integral that the site was simple, clean and intuitive.

 ### User stories

 As a user, I want to:
-1. Access the website to read about the restaurant, to see what ethos they have etc
+1. Access the website to read about the restaurant, see what kind of cuisine they have and understand their ethos (be that corporate, relaxed etc).
-2. I want to read the menu to see what food they have available
+2. I want to read the menu to see what food they have available.
-3. I need to see where the restaurant is
+3. I need to find out where the restaurant is.
-4. I would like to be able to book a table via a form (or similar)
+4. I would like to be able to book a table via a form (or similar).

 ### Wireframes

-Are in wireframes folder of project
+These can be found in wireframes folder of project.
+I used Balsamiq to create these.

 ## Features
 1. Sticky Navbar